-- For measures where percentile ranks can be calculated (e.g., HEDIS measures): Performance is 80 percent (rounded) or higher (20 percent or lower for measures where lower performance is better) and performance is above the 90th percentile. - For measures where percentile ranks cannot be calculated: Performance is 90 percent (rounded) or higher (10 percent or lower for measures where lower performance is better) and (if national performance is available) the measure has three or more consecutive years of performance above the national average. - For hospital-acquired infection (HAI) measures: Observed infections have been equal to or fewer than predicted infections for three or more consecutive years and performance has been "better than" the CMS national benchmark for three or more consecutive years.1
+- For measures where percentile benchmarks can be calculated (e.g., HEDIS measures):

+Performance is 80 percent (rounded) or higher (20 percent or lower for measures where lower performance is better) and performance is above the 90th percentile and has been above the 90th percentile for three or more consecutive years. - For measures where percentile benchmarks cannot be calculated: Performance is 90 percent (rounded) or higher (10 percent or lower for measures where lower performance is better) and (if national performance is available) performance has been above the national average for three or more consecutive years. - For hospital-acquired infection (HAI) measures and CMS readmission measures (READM-30-HWR and READM-30 IPF): Performance has been "better than" the CMS national benchmark for three or more consecutive years.1